-in the instruction note; Takeshima thus was clearly of no concern to Korean people at that time.
-Subsequently, on July 6, 1951, SCAPIN 2160 designated Takeshima as a bombing range, and Japan's government was informed of this designation.
+&lt;sup>44 "Reduced Japanese territory-Only the mainland remains as the country is torn apart," The Dong-a was clearly of no concern to Korean people at that time.
+Subsequently, on July 6, 1951, SCAPIN 2160 designated Takeshima as a bombing range, and this was notified to the Japanese government.

-Meanwhile, on November 21, 1945, the Japanese government established the Research Committee on Peace Treaty Issues within the Ministry of Foreign Affairs and started preparing for the eventual signing of the treaty.
+Meanwhile, on November 21, 1945, the Japanese government established the Research Committee on Peace Treaty Issues within the Ministry of Foreign Affairs and started preparing for the upcoming treaty signing.
 The committee prepared seven booklets of documents regarding territorial issues, which it submitted to the United States.
 Included among these was a document entitled "Minor Islands Adjacent to Japan Proper, Part IV.
-Minor Islands in the Pacific, Minor Islands in the Japan Sea" (June 1947), which cited the two islands of Takeshima and Ulleungdo in the Sea of Japan, describing their geographies, histories, and industries.
-The document stated that Korea could not assert its territorial rights over Takeshima because, unlike Ulleungdo, "Liancourt Rocks" had no Korean name and did not appear on any maps drawn up in Korea.
-On the last page of the booklet, a map by Nagakubo Sekisui (Revised Complete Map of Japanese Lands and Roads) was attached.
-In 1946 the election regulations for the lower house of the Japanese Diet (the national legislature) designated "Takeshima within Goka Village under the Oki Islands Branch Office of Shimane Prefecture" as an area for the purposes of elections (Imperial Ordinance No. 97), and in the same year, Japan's Ministry of Commerce and Industry registered prospecting rights for two Japanese citizens, including a person named Hidaka Fusaichi, to mine resources such as silver, copper, and iron sulfide.
+Minor Islands in the Pacific, Minor Islands in the Japan Sea" (June 1947), which cited the two islands of Takeshima and Ulleungdo in the Sea of Japan, describing their relative geographies, histories, and industries in turn.
+It stated that Korea could not assert its territorial rights over Takeshima because, unlike Ulleungdo, "Liancourt Rocks" had no Korean name and did not appear on any maps drawn up in Korea.
+On the last page of the relevant booklet an old map by Nagakubo Sekisui (Revised Complete Map of Japanese Lands and Roads) was attached.
+In 1946 the election regulations for the lower house of the Japanese Diet (the national legislature) stipulated "Takeshima within Goka Village under the Oki Islands Branch Office of Shimane Prefecture" (Imperial Ordinance No. 97) and in the same year the Ministry of Commerce and Industry recorded prospecting rights for two Japanese citizens including Hidaka Fusaichi to mine such resources as silver, copper, and iron sulfide.

-As it dealt with the aftermath of World War II, the South Korean government at the time was focusing on issues relating to the return of national assets and demands for reparations from Japan; its demands in terms of territorial issues centered on frequent demands for the "return" of the island of Tsushima, rather than Takeshima.
-On January 23, 1948, 60 members of South Korea's interim legislature signed and submitted a "petition for the return of Tsushima Island," and in a session of the National Assembly on February 17, the lawmakers proposed requesting the return of Tsushima Island at the peace conference with Japan.
-In a press conference on August 17, 1948, immediately after the new government of the ROK was established, President
+As it dealt with the aftermath of World War II, the Korean government at the time was focusing especially on issues relating to the return of national assets and demands for reparations from Japan; its demands in terms of territorial issues centered on frequent demands for the "return" of the island of Tsushima, rather than Takeshima.
+On January 23, 1948, 60 members of the South ilbo (East Asia daily), February 5, 1946 (in Korean).